leonardlab/HBS_GAMES/README.md

 2. This repository uses Poetry for packaging and dependency management.
 The user can create a virtual environment using poetry that includes all necessary packages and dependencies based on the pyproject.toml file.
 See the Python project tools - getting started section for more information.

 3. Run settings are set using the config.json file in src/games/config/.
 The "context" variable must be set to the absolute path to the user's src/games/ folder.
+In addition, the path to the config file must be set in models/set_model.py

 4. All code is executable using the command line